Jump to topic

 How to Safely Taper Off Alcohol (Medical Detox)

-For individuals with mild to moderate withdrawal symptoms, two different options are available:
+For individuals with mild to moderate withdrawal symptoms, several different options are available:

 In general, outpatient detoxification is a safe and effective alternative to inpatient care, with fewer costs.
 However, healthcare providers should consider optimal care treatment on a case-by-case basis, as some individuals may require inpatient treatment instead, regardless of symptom severity.